wbhamilton/wbhamilton.github.io/_posts/2013-12-31-top-five-albums-2013.md

 ### This Years Honorable Mentions (Good, but not quite good enough)

-  * Sleeping at Last &ndash; Atlas
+  * Sleeping at Last - Atlas
-  * Local Natives &ndash; Hummingbird
+  * Local Natives - Hummingbird
-  * The Naked and the Famous &ndash; In Rolling Waves
+  * The Naked and the Famous - In Rolling Waves
-  * Lucius &ndash; Wildewoman
+  * Lucius - Wildewoman
-  * Chvrches &ndash; The Bones of What You Believe
+  * Chvrches - The Bones of What You Believe
-  * Volcano Choir &ndash; Repave
+  * Volcano Choir - Repave
-  * Sigur Ros &ndash; Kveikur
+  * Sigur Ros - Kveikur
-  * The Strokes &ndash; Comedown Machine (This was a tough choice…it could have easily made my Top 5.
+  * The Strokes - Comedown Machine (This was a tough choice…it could have easily made my Top 5.
 It’s a very good album.)

 ## The Top Five

-I&#8217;ve put these five albums in a Spotify playlist for your listening pleasure: [Listen](http://d.pr/bcFl)
+I've put these five albums in a Spotify playlist for your listening pleasure: [Listen](http://d.pr/bcFl)

-### 5. The Head and the Heart &ndash; Let’s Be Still
+### 5. The Head and the Heart - Let’s Be Still

 <img src="https://s3.amazonaws.com/1twentyeight/uploads/five.jpg" alt="5" class="alignleft" />